ActiveCommerce/training/src/ActiveCommerce.Training.ProductUrl/README.md

 1. Select this new "Display Product Modes" option for each product catalog (those with a template of '/sitecore/templates/ActiveCommerce/Categorization/Catalog') you wish to use this url format.
 For example, the default Product catalog at '/sitecore/content/<site>/Home/Products'.
-2. There is "Display Products Mode" field on these items.
-Select the new option (e.g. "Item Name and Variant"), Save, and publish.
+2. There is a "Display Products Mode" field on these items.
+Select the new option (e.g. "Item Name and Variant"), save, and publish the item.
 3. The new url formatting will now be used!